 We offer picnic baskets of pre-packaged savory goods that can be purchased during your tasting.
 Our picnic basket includes 2 cheeses, 1 salami, crackers, and chocolate.
 We will provide a cutting board, knife, and paper plates and napkins.
 Bring in your own picnic if you prefer; however, we ask that whatever you pack in, you pack out.

 Time Allotted for Each Reservation

-We ask that you keep your time at Hawkins to about 1.5 hours so we can follow regulations and allow for other groups to come in and experience our wines.
+We ask that you keep your time at Hawkins to about 1.5 hours so we can allow for other groups to come in and experience our wines.
 However, if there are no reservations coming in after you, you are welcome to stay as long as you like until closing at 5pm.

 Thank you and we look forward to hosting you soon!